telerik/fiddler-everywhere-docs/knowledge-base/troubleshoot-certificate-issues.md

     security trust-settings-export /tmp/trustSettings.xml
     ```

-    When successful, the command should output a success message:
+    When successful, the command will output a success message:
     ```Bash
     ...Trust Settings exported successfully.
     ```

 5. Confirm that the **DO_NOT_TRUST_FiddlerRoot** is present in the Keychain Access application (under **_login > Certificates_**).
-Double click on the certificate, scroll to the bottom and note the SHA-1 value.
+Double-click  the certificate, scroll to the bottom and note the SHA-1 value.
 Open the exported settings file from **_ /tmp/trustSettings.xml_** and check that the SHA-1 value is present there.
-For example, the certificate from your Keychain Access application (see the screenshot) should be identical to the SHA1
+For example, the certificate from your Keychain Access application (see the screenshot) will be identical to the SHA1

-    _The SHA1 key in trustSettings.xml file should also be present in the Keychain Access_
+    _The SHA1 key in trustSettings.xml file will also be present in the Keychain Access_
     ```XML
     <key>68E0B8FE34DF4A756B664E300B067CA9A1B9DE8</key>
     ```